QA-Automation-Starter/qa-automation/qa-testing-archetype/src/main/resources/archetype-resources/README.md

   defaults to `info`
 * `mode-aspectj-skip`: for debugging, it is easier to see code without AspectJ weaved code
-* `mode-build-fast`: disables self unit tests, static analysis and source code formatting
+* `mode-build-full`: full build including unit tests, static code analysis, etc.
 * `mode-build-verbose`: more diagnostics
 * `mode-jenkins`: sets the logging level to `info` and the build label to match job name and build number in Jenkins